 The effects of the assimilation process to unobserved variables is a major issue in biogeochemical DA (e.g., Rousseaux and Gregg, 2012; Ciavatta et al., 2018).
-Several studies (e.g., Ciavatta et al., 2011) have found that the integration of surface ocean color may cause problems in the nutrients vertical distribution when model's equation are not 'plastic', in the sense of constraining the ability of the assimilation process to correct the inferred variables.
-In this regard, it is important to notice that our multivariate analysis scheme allows corrections on five nutrients, the Chl-a content of each phytoplankton group, phytoplankton and zooplankton biomasses, and oxygen, while it only uses Chl-a satellite data to constrain the ocean biogeochemistry.
-It https://doi.org/10.5194/os-2020-6 Preprint.
-Discussion started: 24 February 2020 is plausible that modifications on biogeochemical variables would make some of them not to comply with the governing model equations anymore.
-Particularly in those regions where the model is not plastic enough to absorb modifications on the tight correlations between observed and unobserved state vectors.
+Several studies (e.g., Ciavatta et al., 2011) have found that the integration of surface ocean color may cause problems in the nutrient vertical distribution when a model's equation is not "plastic", in the sense of constraining the ability of the assimilation process to correct the inferred variables.
+In this regard, it is important to note that our multivariate analysis scheme allows corrections of five nutrients, the Chl a content of each phytoplankton group, phytoplankton and zooplankton biomasses, and oxygen, while it only uses Chl a satellite data to constrain the ocean biogeochemistry.
+It is plausible that modifications on biogeochemical variables would mean that some of them would not comply with the governing model equations anymore, particularly in those regions where the model is not plastic enough to absorb modifications on the tight correlations between observed and unobserved state vectors.
 In some cases, these modifications may develop into simulation instabilities that can lead subsequent forecasts to deteriorate both the observed and unobserved variables (Ciavatta et al., 2011, 2018; Gregg et al., 2009).
-For instance, large discrepancies between observations (high concentrations of Chl-a) and the model (lower concentrations) in Gregg (2008) caused their model to become unstable due to nutrient depletion.
-In the present case, the assimilation process has two effects on the vertical distribution of nutrients (see Fig. 6 and Fig. 7): (1) it reduces significantly the spread of the ensemble, and (2) it tends to increase their concentrations within the first \sim 100 m depth.
+For instance, large discrepancies between observations (high concentrations of Chl a) and the model (lower concentrations) in Gregg (2008) caused their model to become unstable due to nutrient depletion.
+In the present case, the assimilation process has two effects on the vertical distribution of nutrients (see Figs. 6 and Fig. 7): (1) it significantly reduces the spread of the ensemble, and (2) it tends to increase their concentrations within the first $\sim 100 \,\mathrm{m}$ depth.

-Nutrients were not perturbed by the stochastic parameterizations (see Garnier et al., 2016) and so increases during the analysis update cannot be attributed but to the assimilation process.
-In the northern region of the North Atlantic subtropical gyre, Chl-a is overestimated by the prior ensemble and so surface corrections preferentially reduce their concentrations.
-Since nutrients are negatively correlated with the observed variable, the corrections made by the assimilation process would increase nutrient's availability.
-Ourmières et al. (2009) observed that the distribution of nitrate controls the biogeochemical dynamics of the subtropical region by employing physical - only , biogeochemical - only (nitrate data), and physical - biogeochemical combined assimilation techniques over a coupled system.
-As a consequence, the amount of nutrients available in the water column after the analysis would alter the correlations with the observed variable during the subsequent forecast in this area.
-If the ensemble spread were correctly established in the region, PISCES equations would be capable to absorb these corrections.
-However, the ensemble is not stochastic enough in provinces 6 and 18, and the increasing of nutrients lead to a consistent overestimation of Chl-a.
-By contrast, in the rest of the domain, the parameterizations of the uncertainties are consistent with observations, and extrapolation of the assimilated information to non-observed variables works correctly.
+Nutrients were not perturbed by the stochastic parameterizations (see Garnier et al., 2016), and so increases during the analysis update can only be attributed to the assimilation process.
+In the northern region of the North Atlantic subtropical gyre, Chl a is overestimated by the prior ensemble and so surface corrections preferentially reduce their concentrations.
+Since nutrients are negatively correlated with the observed variable, the corrections made by the assimilation process would increase nutrient availability.
+Ourmières et al. (2009) observed that the distribution of nitrate controls the biogeochemical dynamics of the subtropical region.
+As a consequence, the amount of nutrient available in the water column after the analysis would alter the correlations with the observed variable during the subsequent forecast in this area.
+If the ensemble spread were correctly established in the region, PISCES equations would be capable of absorbing these corrections.
+However, the ensemble has insufficient spread in the provinces NASTW and NASTE, and the increase in nutrients leads to a consistent overestimation of Chl a.
+By contrast, in the rest of the domain, the parameterizations of the uncertainties are consistent with observations, and the extrapolation of the assimilated information to non-observed variables works correctly.
 The assimilation process increases the reliability of the ensemble, and the information spreads appropriately to the rest of the variables.
-As a result, the subsequent daily forecast is based onto a more homogeneous ensemble improving its general performance.
+As a result, the subsequent daily forecast is based on an ensemble that has more appropriate spread, thus improving its general performance.